dwightjack/vue-types/docs/guide/validators.md

 ### `shape`

 Validates that a prop is an object taking on a particular shape.
-Accepts JavaScript constructors, Vue.js props validation objects and `vue-types` validators objects.
+Accepts JavaScript constructors, Vue.js props validation objects and VueTypes validators objects.

 Note that: